Fort Good Hope Airport

-Fort Good Hope Airport (IATA: YGH, ICAO: CYGH) is located 1 NM southwest of Fort Good Hope, Northwest Territories, Canada.
+Fort Good Hope Airport (IATA: YGH, ICAO: CYGH) is an airport located 1 NM southwest of Fort Good Hope, Northwest Territories, Canada.

 Facilities

-A small terminal building with waiting area is the largest structure.
-There are no storage hangers at the airport.
+A small terminal building with a waiting area is the airport's largest structure.
+There are no storage hangars at the airport.

-Airport runway is gravel, so it handles mainly turboprops (small utility aircraft up to turboprop regional airliner), STOL and other aircraft capable of landing on unpaved or snow covered surfaces.
+Airport runway is gravel, so it handles mainly turboprops (small utility aircraft up to turboprop regional airliner), STOL, and other aircraft capable of landing on unpaved or snow covered surfaces.

 Airlines and destinations

 The airport connects with a few communities within NWT.
 Destinations beyond requires connecting flights from Inuvik Airport as there is no direct passenger service to and from Yellowknife Airport.